 - While attempting to win Elaine back, Guybrush has the option to say "Please baby please baby baby baby please," a reference to Spike Lee's film She's Gotta Have It.

-- This dialogue is exactly copied from Star Wars V : The Empire Strikes Back
+- This dialogue is copied near verbatim from Star Wars V : The Empire Strikes Back

 - Solitary Sorceress: Unlike the first game, here the Voodoo Lady lives out in a swamp some distance from the main town.